Example email to potential seminar speaker

 Dear Awesome Ecologist,

-I (or we if this is a group nomination) would like to nominate you to speak in Colorado State University’s Distinguished Ecologist seminar series, run by our interdisciplinary Graduate Degree Program in Ecology.
+I (or we if this is a group nomination) would like to nominate you to speak in Colorado State University’s Distinguished Ecologist seminar series, run by our interdisciplinary Graduate Ecology program.
 The seminar series has been running for over 40 years, and we have hosted an amazing group of ecologists and evolutionary biologists from around the world.

-The nomination process is competitive, and I think you would be a great fit.
-Would you be interested in (and could you fit in) visiting CSU next spring (a year from now) for a talk if the nomination is successful?
-Again, I think you are very competitive for a spot, but if we’re not successful this year, we could try again next year!
+Would you be interested in visiting CSU next spring (a year from now)?
+I think you are very competitive for a spot, but if we’re not successful this year, we could try again next year!

 Best wishes,